Nezperce Senior Center

 The Nezperce Senior Citizen organization was started in 1975 to provide meals, entertainment and services to area seniors.
 Meals are provided twice a week at no cost to seniors.
 A small donation is asked for anyone else wishing to eat at the Senior Center.

-Meals currently are being served at the Legion Hall, 420 Maple St., and delivered to home-bound residents Mondays and Thursdays.
+Meals currently are being served at the Senior Center, 501 Cedar St., and delivered to home-bound residents Mondays and Thursdays.
 Weekly menus are posted in the Lewis County Herald, which is available at The Only Store.
 Business meetings are held once a month and officers are elected annually.
 Entertainment – such as music, pinochle and bingo – is provided occasionally.

 SENIORS’ LENDING SHED: